Lyttian War: Outcome

 The war continued for several years, but the further narration by Polybius is lost.
-Generally, the war went favourably for the enemies of Cnossus.
+Generally, the war went favourably for the enemies of Knossos.
 Thus the Aetolians were expelled from the island and by 216 BC Crete was more or less a Macedonian protectorate.
 Two years later the Achaean strategos Aratus of Sicyon confirmed this outcome claiming that Philip V of Macedon enjoyed the faith of the Cretans and his ships ruled the Cretan Sea, while most of the island's strongholds obeyed his command.

 Among the mercenary leaders fighting on the island was a young Arcadian named Philopoemen, who acquired great fame and experience which would serve him well in his later years as strategos of the Achaean League.

-As a side effect of the conflict, Cretan mercenaries (the famed archers and the so-called Neocretans) are recorded all over the Hellenistic world, although none of the leaders (Cnopias of Allaria, Philon the Cnossian, Eurylochus of Crete, Zelys the Gortynian at Raphia 217 BC; Lagoras, Kambylos and Bolis at the siege of Sardis 215/13 BC) can be traced directly to the civil war.
+As a side effect of the conflict, Cretan mercenaries (the famed archers and the so-called Neocretans) are recorded all over the Hellenistic world, although none of the leaders (Cnopias of Allaria, Philon the Knossian, Eurylochus of Crete, Zelys the Gortynian at Raphia 217 BC; Lagoras, Kambylos and Bolis at the siege of Sardis 215/13 BC) can be traced directly to the civil war.

 The Lyttians eventually returned to their homes and rebuilt their city on a nearby hill.

 The conflict over Crete was renewed in 205 BC, when Philip V of Macedon used the island as a base for naval raids against the Rhodians.
 In the Cretan War (205–200 BC), Philip's major allies in Crete were the cities of Hierapytna and Olous.
-Toward the end, when the Romans entered the coalition against Macedon, the Cnossians sided again with the Rhodians and forced Hierapytna to surrender.
+Toward the end, when the Romans entered the coalition against Macedon, the Knossians sided again with the Rhodians and forced Hierapytna to surrender.
 As a result, the Rhodians took control over eastern Crete which allowed them to largely stamp out piracy in the area.
 Following the Second Macedonian War, in 197 BC, Philip V lost all former allies and all possessions outside Macedonia proper.